 This is a great way to become better at playing the ideas in your head.
 As you do this exercise, you might find it fun to make the recordings longer and longer.

 Another way to make this more challenging is this.
 Record a short phrase as you’ve done above.
 Now, instead of figuring out how to play it, first visualise how you would play it on your instrument.
 Which frets or keys would you need to press?
-I’ve described this in more detail in my article on Playing Guitar by Ear (link).
+I’ve described this in more detail in my article on Playing Guitar by Ear.
+Check it out here.

 Exercise 3: Free improvisation

-The answer is to tune into your musical imagination.
-But this can be hard to do, when falling back on our theoretical knowledge is safe and comfortable.
+The solution to this ailment is to tune into your musical imagination.
+(For a more detailed explanation of how to do this, check out this guide on improvising on guitar.)
+Of course, falling back on your theoretical knowledge feels safe and comfortable.
+And for many of us, it's a habit.
+So it can be hard to let your musical imagination take over and call the shots instead.
 This is what why free improvisation is a great way to improve playing by ear.
-There are roughly two ways you can practice this.
+There are two ways you can practice this.

-The first is to put on some random music (playlist) and start playing along with it.
+The first is to put on some random music (a playlist for example) and start playing along with it.
 Just play a note and if it sounds bad, play a different note.
 Simple as that.
-The beauty is about this is that you can’t fall back on any theoretical knowledge you might have.
+The beauty of this is that you can’t fall back on any theoretical knowledge you might have.
 All you really have is your ears.
-I’d also recommend that as soon as you feel like you’ve got a handle on the song (for example, you realise that the whole thing is in G minor), move on to the next song.
+I’d also recommend that as soon as you feel like you’ve got a handle on the song (for example, you realise that the whole thing is in G minor), you move on to the next song.
 That moment where you’re not sure what is theoretically correct to play is what makes this exercise great.
-(Note: of course it’s not bad that you realize what key you’re in, it’s good!
-It’s just not the point of this exericise.)
+(Note: of course it’s not bad to realize what key you’re in, it’s good!
+It’s just not the point of this exercise.)

 One challenge of free improvisation though is that ‘you can play anything’ can be a paralyzing assignment.
 ANYTHING!?
 So to make this more manageable, we came up with a game.
 First, make a list of titles for non-existent pieces you could play.
 For example, what do you think these pieces would sound like?